manoelcampos/papers-review/README.md

 It's an MVC application built in the server side with [VRaptor 4 web framework](http://vraptor.org), JPA 2.1 with Hibernate 4.
 Views are generated using JSP and the client side uses [Bootstrap](http://getbootstrap.com) and JQuery.

+The application was developed to help me in my PhD and I hope it helps other researchers.

 # Configuration

 ## Some dependencies